How to Make a Powerful Impact in Your Presentations

-That means must never underestimate the power of the pause.
-This true not only in acting but also in speaking and music.
+That means you must never underestimate the power of the pause.
+This is true in acting as well as in speaking and music.

 My brother Robert Fripp, the legendary guitarist and one of Rolling Stone magazine’s “100 Greatest Guitarists,” explains, “The music is between the notes, not in the notes.”

-Your message is not simply conveyed by your words, but also by your pauses.
+Your message is not simply conveyed by your words; it is also with your pauses.

 A pause isn’t a moment of nothing.
 Used strategically, it is a tool to help you build an intellectual and emotional connection with your audience.
 When you pause, you give your audience time to process what you have just said.
 A pause allows your listeners to stay engaged and enables them to follow what comes next.
 If you tend to speak rapidly, it is even more important to allow adequate time for pauses.

 If your talk were written out, imagine where you would have:

 - an ellipsis (…)